 One example of community resilience is the role that CHP played during Superstorm Sandy.
 All keeping the power on at critical facilities.
 As well as including hospitals and universities, when 8.5 million customers lost power.
 But efficiency could also be key to community resilience.
 Especially in less obvious ways, including helping communities to weather economic stresses.

-So labels in place to help green-minded consumers make sustainable, energy-saving choices.
+So labels are in place to help green-minded consumers make sustainable, energy-saving choices.
 All when it comes to making purchases.
 Additional labels can be found on building products.
-Those such as Smart Certified labels; water delivery, like WaterSense certifications.
+Such as Smart Certified labels; water delivery, like WaterSense certifications.
 Also food products and home goods, including furniture.
-Finally and for more on eco-labels, check this out.
+Finally, and for more on eco-labels, check this out.

 The Ultimate Guide To An Energy Efficient Home [Infographic] by the team at Chadwicks